algosec/connectivity-risk-analysis-action/README.md

 ### Basic Configuration
 Here is an example of all possible parameters passed as environment variables to the action.
-Take into consideration that GitHub and AlgoSec CloudFlow credentials are mandatory in order to run this action, along with the credentials of the provider/s used (you can see in the next section, Cloud Providers COnfiguration).
+Take into consideration that GitHub and AlgoSec CloudFlow credentials are mandatory in order to run this action, along with the credentials of the provider/s used (you can see in the next section, Cloud Providers Configuration).

 #### Example usage
 First, create a new client id and client secret in your Algosec Cloudflow account using our access management module.<br>